ehsannashe/sampling/README.md

 The problem is: a 10% sampling so that the distribution and pattern in the data is maintained, and then reduce the number of samples so that the marginal error does not exceed 5%.

 There is 4 methods:
-1- Stratified sampling
+1-Stratified sampling.
-2- Mini Batch k-means
+2-Mini Batch k-means.
-3- Genetic algorithm
+3-Genetic algorithm.
-4- Mini Batch k-means with intersection approach
+4-Mini Batch k-means with intersection approach.

 Items 1 and 4 are powerful methods but are not suitable for our case study.
 For our case study, the best methods are items 2 and 3.